Building Regulations Part L - Conservation of Energy

 L2B - Existing Buildings other than Dwellings

-How often are building regulations reviews and updated?
+How often are building regulations reviewed and updated?

-These standards to reviewed and updated every four years and are applied to the SAP (Standard Assessment Procedure) calculation and Carbon Emissions targets for dwellings.
+These standards are to be reviewed and updated every four years and are applied to the SAP (Standard Assessment Procedure) calculation and Carbon Emissions targets for dwellings.

 Compliance is gained by going through software using the National Calculation Methodology, which determines the buildings Dwelling Emission Rate or (DER), ensuring that this is in line with Part L.